Published: 18 Dec 2025

 print(f"Number of days in February {year}: {days_in_february(year)}")

-Test your leap year knowledge and coding abilities to the test with these practical problems.
+Test your leap year knowledge and coding abilities with these practical problems.
 Every problem offers sample inputs and outputs that can be used to check your solutions.

 Example: